I’m a city with a past, a memory

 I saw a man, he danced with his wife!

-A floating line of lights, the world’s planes converge on me.
+The world's planes converge on me.

 Flaps extending, each one flowers as it lands.

-Astronauts in space see something amazing:
+Astronauts in space see

 a city rising from an inland sea.